What Is Stage 1 Mesothelioma?

 Before performing an EPP, mesothelioma specialists often use a practice called Surgery for Mesothelioma After Radiation Therapy (SMART).
 This approach seems to be effective at extending patient life.

-A 2014 25-patient study published in the Journal of Thoracic Oncology found that, of the pleural mesothelioma epithelial cell type patients who underwent SMART, 84% had a 3-year survival rate.
+A study published in the Journal of Thoracic Oncology found that 84% of patients with pleural mesothelioma epithelial cell type who underwent SMART had a 3-year survival rate.

 Stage 1 mesothelioma patients in good health usually turn to traditional treatment options to get the best results.

 However, not all patients diagnosed early are good candidates for curative treatment options.
-These individuals may turn to clinical trials and the emerging therapies they offer in hopes of extending their lives.
+These individuals may be able to benefit from mesothelioma clinical trials and the emerging therapies they offer in hopes of extending their survival time.

 Some emerging mesothelioma treatments include: